-AASB 2021-3 mandatorily applies to annual reporting periods commencing on or after 1 January 2022 and will be first applied by the Group in the financial year commencing 1 July 2022.
+AASB 2020-6 defers the mandatory effective date of amendments that were originally made in AASB 2020-1 so that the amendments are required to be applied for annual reporting periods beginning on or after 1 January 2023 instead of 1 January 2022.
+They will first be applied by the Consolidated Entity in the financial year commencing 1 July 2023.

-The Group is in the process of assessing the likely impact of this accounting standard on the financial statements of the Group.
+The likely impact of this accounting standard on the financial statements of the Group has not been determined.